ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

 #.
 Click the *Fields* button for your *News* group.
 #.
 Click the *Create New* button to open up the :doc:`Create Field form</cp/channel/fields/form>`.

-.. figure:: ../images/getting_started_field_create.png
-   :align: center
-   :alt: Channel Fields Page

 #.
 For **Type**, choose Rich Text Editor.
-(Notice the other available types - exciting, no?
+(Notice the :doc:`other available types</fieldtypes/index>` - exciting, no?
 Add-ons can even provide completely new types of fields.)
 #.
 For **Field Label**, type "News Body".
 #.
 ExpressionEngine will automatically provide a sensible **Short Name** for you, in this case, "news_body".
 #.
 Let's require our field, include it in our searchable fields and leave the rest of the settings at their defaults.

+.. figure:: ../images/getting_started_field_create.png
+   :align: center
+   :alt: Channel Fields Page

+#.
 Save your new field.

 *************************